Monday to Friday 9am - 12.30pm - 2pm - 7pm

 What can be recycled from a battery?

-Electric car battery recycling: what's at stake?
+Recycling electric car batteries: what's at stake?

-Today, more than 220,000 electric vehicles are on the road in France.
-Each of these vehicles represents a gold mine if recycling is optimized.
+Today, there are more than 220,000 electric vehicles on the road in France.
+Each of these vehicles represents a goldmine if recycling is optimised.
 But why?
-The electric vehicle market is booming, but also in doubt.
-Manufacturers such as Tesla are pointing the finger at the Covid crisis, which is making it difficult to source certain materials essential to the production of electric vehicles.
-These include the semiconductor shortagebut a shortage of cobalt, another essential element in the construction of electric cars, is also predicted.
-By recycling batteries in the most efficient way, we can prevent certain shortages and avoid having to constantly import raw materials.
+The electric vehicle market is booming, but it's also full of doubts.
+Manufacturers such as Tesla are pointing the finger at the crisis linked to Covid, which is making it difficult to obtain supplies of certain materials essential to the production of electric vehicles.
+These include shortage of semiconductorsBut a shortage of cobalt, another essential element in the construction of electric cars, is also predicted.
+By recycling batteries as efficiently as possible, we can prevent certain shortages and avoid constantly having to import raw materials.

 Recycling: good for the economy?

-Who's involved in recycling?
+Who is involved in recycling?

 Many people have understood the importance of recycling in the automotive sector.
 Many players have made it their speciality.
 And that's just as well, because multiple players capable of recycling batteries means more recycled batteries.